The Legendary Live-in Camp

 The Live-In started in the early 1970’s.
 We’re not sure exactly when because it was probably a fairly modest affair.

-It now caters for 70 participants between the ages of 8 and 17, most of whom sleep at the club during the week under adult supervision.
+It now caters for up to 70 participants between the ages of 8 and 17, most of whom sleep at the club during the week under adult supervision.
 Training is conducted by about 25 volunteer instructors, nearly all of them former camp participants.

 Participants are grouped according to age, skill level and boat type.
 There are typically 8 groups ranging from near novices to high level racing groups where the kids will be doing advanced racing exercises with high performance expectations.